geoschem/geos-chem-shared-docs/supplemental-guides/species-guide.rst

 .. option:: Src_Value

-   Specifies a value for the tracer source term in :option:`Src_Units`.
+   Specifies a value for the tracer source term in :option:`Src_Unit`.

 .. option:: Src_Vert